sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.4-FieldOfView/README.md

     }).Schedule(inputDeps);
 ```

-This is fairly straightforward - we pass in the relevant data to RLTK's FOV algorithm, clear our fovTiles buffer and rebuild it based on our results.
+This is fairly straightforward - we pass in the relevant data that we just retrieved to RLTK's FOV algorithm, clear our fovTiles buffer and rebuild it based on our results.
 This gives us a nice list of visible tiles for use in other systems.

-## VisibleTileMap
+## Visibility Map

 Now back to this our `VisibilityMap` constructor: